CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/01gettingstartedwithpowerapp.md

 ### Task 1: Import, Review solution components and run flow

-1. In the JumpVM, click on the **Power Apps** portal shortcut of the Microsoft Edge browser that is available on the desktop.
+1. In the VM, click on the **Power Apps** portal shortcut of the Microsoft Edge browser that is available on the desktop, The power apps link `https://make.powerapps.com`, you can open open edge browser.

    ![azure portal.](images/L01/PAportal.png)